mikecann/mikecann.co.uk/public/posts/serverless-databaseless-event-sourcing/post.md

 I also put together a miro board for this project here which goes over some of the high-level structure: https://miro.com/app/board/o9J_lq_d2nE=/

+BTW I also submitted this project to the [Cloudflare Developer Challenge](https://blog.cloudflare.com/developer-summer-challenge/), fingers crossed they like it!

 Let me know in the comments what you think!